dheeraj-sn/interesting-reads/Random/StackAndHeap.md

 # Stack vs. Heap: A Developer's Guide to Memory Allocation

-In our [previous article](./OSMemoryManagement.md), we discussed the fundamentals of OS memory management.
-Now, we'll take a deeper dive into two of the most important concepts in memory management: the stack and the heap.

-Understanding the difference between the stack and the heap is critical for writing efficient, performant, and bug-free code.
-It impacts how you design your data structures, how you think about performance, and how you debug your code.
+To understand memory allocation, it's important to know about the stack and the heap.
+This article takes a deep dive into these two fundamental concepts.
+By the end, you'll have a solid understanding of how they work, when to use them, and how they impact your code.

 ## The Stack: Fast, Ordered, and Automatic